-That’s what “not safe for work” (NSFW) subscription social network site OnlyFans believes it is worth following a massive increase in traffic due to the COVID-19 lockdowns.
+That’s what “not safe for work” (NSFW) subscription social network site OnlyFans believes it is worth following a massive increase in traffic due to the COVID-19 lockdowns in the last year.

 In 2020 alone, OnlyFans brought in over $2 billion in sales, which resulted in $400 million in revenue thanks to its 20% cut of creator fees.
 The number of OnlyFans creators increased by around 40%, while the number of users went from 7.5 million to 85 million.
 And the site is only growing in popularity.

 “So what?” you’re probably wondering.
 “Why is it such a big deal that OnlyFans is doing well for itself by capitalizing on the pandemic?”

 The reason it’s a big deal is that some OnlyFans users aren’t only capitalizing on the pandemic—some are reportedly capitalizing on children and underage teens, too.

 Here’s a brief catch-up if you aren’t sure what OnlyFans is.

 In 2016, the site was founded by Tim Stokely.
 Stokely is an entrepreneur who dabbled in the porn industry by creating a bondage and fetish site in 2011 that permitted people to pay porn performers for custom content.
 Similar to the bondage and fetish site, OnlyFans allows content creators to post content and receive payments directly from “fans” in the form of one-time tips and monthly subscriptions.

 Creators on OnlyFans charge a minimum of $5 for tips or paid messages and also rake in anywhere from $4.99 to $49.99 a month per subscriber.
 Like we mentioned, the site gets a cut of those fees—20% of every payment that is made on the platform goes back to OnlyFans.